ntjess/typst-drafting/drafting.typ

 }

 /// Place a note inline with the text body.
-///
+/// -> content
+#let inline-note(
-/// - body (content): Margin note contents, usually text
+  /// Margin note contents, usually text -> content body,
-/// - par-break (bool): Whether to break the paragraph after the note, which places
-///   the note on its own line.
+  /// Whether to break the paragraph after the note, which places the note on its own line.
+  /// -> bool
+  par-break: true,
-/// - ..kwargs (dictionary): Additional properties to apply to the note.
+  /// Additional properties to apply to the note.
+Accepted values are keys from
+  /// `margin-note-defaults`.
-///
+  /// -> any
+  ..kwargs,
-#let inline-note(body, par-break: true, ..kwargs) = {
+) = {
   context {
     let properties = margin-note-defaults.get() + kwargs.named()
     if properties.hidden {